Pranav-manapure/URL-Shortener/README.md

 ---

+## Project Overview

+The URL Shortener Application provides a seamless way to shorten long URLs and redirect to the original links using the shortened URL.
+It includes domain-level metrics to track the number of times URLs from specific domains have been shortened, with support for returning the top 3 domains.

+---

 ## ✨ Features
 - ✂️ Shorten long URLs into concise short URLs.
 - 🔄 Retrieve the original URL using the shortened link.
 - 📊 Metrics API to track the **top 3 domains** with the most shortened URLs.
+- 🔗 RESTful API: Accessible via standardized API endpoints.
+- 🐳 Dockerized Deployment: Easily deployable using Docker.
 - ✅ Built-in **unit tests** for application functionality.

 ---